innofactororg/bicep-action/README.md

 ## Auto merge

-To allow pull requests to merge automatically, once all required reviews and status checks have passed, enable **Allow auto-merge** in the repository **General** settings and ensure branch protection is configured as described above.
+To allow pull requests to merge automatically once all required reviews and status checks have passed, enable **Allow auto-merge** in the repository settings under **General**.
+Ensure branch protection is configured as described above.

 ## Passing secret as input

-If the input value is stored as a secret, it can still be passed using the env syntax.
+If the input value is stored as a secret, it can still be passed using the needs syntax.

-In the following example a secret called **AZURE_APP1_TENANT_ID** is passed to the input **azure_tenant_id** using environment variable **TENANT_ID**:
+In the following example, a secret called **AZURE_APP1_TENANT_ID** is passed to the input **azure_tenant_id**:

 ```yaml
 name: Azure Deploy